lovemasta41/kpmg-challenge/nested_object/README.md

+# Problem Statement
+We have a nested object.
+We would like a function where you pass in the object and a key and get back the value.

-# IMPORTANT NOTES
+# Solution
 1. Solution is implemented using Powershell script.
 2. A function is created inside the script that accepts two arguments : object and key in the format "{"a": {"b": {"c":"d"}}}" "a/b/c".

+# Output
-3. Test cases have been performed and attached as an image.
+Test cases have been performed and attached as an image.